Pandora's rise in ad revenue helps beat expectations

 Content acquisition costs rose to $108.2 million in the first quarter compared with $85.8 million during the same quarter last year.

 Pandora is one of the world’s most popular streaming music services, with more than 75 million active users.
-It has stiff competition from a number of players, including Spotify, Apple Inc (AAPL.O), and Beats Music online streaming service.
+It has stiff competition from a number of players, including Spotify, Apple Inc, and Beats Music online streaming service.

 Advertising revenue, where Pandora makes the bulk of its money, rose 45 percent to $140.6 million.
 Mobile ad revenue was up 59 percent at $103 million.